icure/medtech-docs/cockpit/how-to/how-to-manage-apps.md

 ---
-slug: how-to-manage-apps
+slug: how-to-manage-solutions
 ---

-# Handling your apps
+# Handling your solutions
-In iCure, an **App** represents a **medical solution / eco-system** in which the medical data of the users are potentially managed through multiple IT services.
-It is NOT representing an IT service or a specific Technology App.
+In iCure, a **Solution** represents a **medical system, software or platform** in which users' medical data are potentially managed through multiple IT stakeholders.

 For example, let's take Petra Corp, developing solutions to help patients follow their menstruation cycle and share medical information linked to it with their gynecologist.